 He seems to read my mind, “Believe me, I don’t like this anymore that you do.”
 His eyes are downcast and his skin turns pale.
 It must hurt: having feelings for someone you shouldn't.

 He shakes his head, a small smile gracing his painstriken face.
 “Honestly… I don’t know.”

 “How do you not know?”
 If you fall for your best friend, shouldn’t you have some kind of clue when you fell for them?

 “I just don’t know,” he says, shrugging helplessly.

 “Then how do you know that you like me?”
 I inquire.

 “You really want to know?” he questions hesitantly.
 I nod.
 “I can feel it,” he points to where his heart is, “in here.”
 I stare at him in shock and he keeps talking, “I see you and for some reason a smile comes on my face, a goofy one.
 I see you everyday and yet I still smile that goofy smile whenever you are around.
 When I’m around you, I feel happy.
 Even happier than when I’m playing Quidditch or messing around with Isaac.
 No, I’m happiest when you are somewhere near.
 And… I notice things.
 A lot of things,” he turns to me when he says this, “about you.”

 Like when you are reading, you bite your lip to keep from laughing.
 Or how you hate when Ellie makes you support Hufflepuff in a Slytherin-Hufflepuff match because you know they suck.
 And how you secretly practice on your broom early in the morning on Sundays even though you quit the team in fifth year.”

 I blink, taken aback by what he just said.
-Oh gosh, he does like like me.
+Oh gosh, he does fancy me.
 Guilt starts to bubble up at the pit of my stomach.
 This isn’t good.